 - A respective category associated with each candidate POI

-It goes on to provide much more depth about how category diversity might be achieved.
-And reading through it, it makes sense, that in an area where you may have a variety of 30-50 places that someone might want to visit, and five of those are Italian Restaurants, and the rest include other kinds of restaurants, museums, parks, beaches, theatres, stores, playgrounds, stadiums, nightclubs.
-You wouldn’t want to just tell a potential visitor to that location that there are five Italian Restaurants there and nothing about the diversity of other kinds of places.
+It goes on to provide much more depth about how category diversity might get achieved.
+And reading through it, it makes sense that in an area where you may have a variety of 30-50 places that someone might want to visit, five of those are Italian Restaurants.
+The rest include restaurants, museums, parks, beaches, theatres, stores, playgrounds, stadiums, nightclubs.
+So you wouldn’t want to tell a potential visitor to that location that there are five Italian Restaurants there and nothing about the diversity of other kinds of places.

 Here is a little richer description of how Google may go about enforcing category diversity in response to requests for information about points of interest at different locations:

-- Selecting, as the one or more categories, one or more categories that are each associated with more than a predetermined number of candidate POIs the predetermined number is two
+- Selecting, as categories, categories that are each associated with more than a predetermined number of candidate POIs the predetermined number is two

-- The method includes selecting, as the one or more categories, one or more categories that are each associated with one or more candidate POI
+- The method includes selecting, like the categories, categories that are each associated with one or more candidate POI

-- Scaling, for each of the one or more categories that are associated with only one candidate POI, the non-scaled score of the ranked candidate POI associated with the category comprises multiplying the non-scaled score of the ranked candidate POI associated with the category by a factor of one
+- Scaling, for each of categories that get associated with only one candidate POI, the non-scaled score of the ranked candidate POI associated with the category comprises multiplying the non-scaled score of the ranked candidate POI associated with the category by a factor of one

-- Dynamically determining a scaling factor to use to scale one or more non-scaled scores of the ranked, candidate POIs of a particular category based on a non-scaled score associated with a top ranked candidate POI of a different category; and/or the method includes dynamically determining a scaling factor to use to scale one or more non-scaled scores of the ranked, candidate POIs of a particular category based on a quantity of the candidate POIs of the particular category identified in the data.
+- Dynamically determining a scaling factor to use to scale non-scaled scores of the ranked, candidate POIs of a particular category based on a non-scaled score associated with a top-ranked candidate POI of a different category; and/or the method includes dynamically determining a scaling factor to use to scale non-scaled scores of the ranked, candidate POIs of a particular category based on a quantity of the candidate POIs of the particular category identified in the data.

-That is a fairly complex approach to achieve diversity of results, but it seems to be one that will provide results that are truly diverse.
+That is a fairly complex approach to achieve a diversity of results, but it seems to be one that will provide truly diverse results.

-The patent on category diversity for local results can be found at:
+The patent on category diversity for local results can get found at: